MohamedEssam4444/operationalize-a-machine-learning-microservice-api/README.md

 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

 ### setup the environmnent

 Create a virtualenv and activate it

 Run make install to install the necessary dependencies

 ### running app.py

 Standalone: python app.py

 Run in Docker: ./run_docker.sh

 Run in Kubernetes: ./run_kubernetes.sh

 ### kubernetes steps

 Setup and Configure Docker locally

 Setup and Configure Kubernetes locally

 Create Flask app in Container

 Run via kubectl

 ### explanation of the files in the repo

-Makefile : The Makefile includes instructions on environment setup and lint tests run_docker : build image locally specified in Dockerfile app.py : contain application kubernetes_config.yaml : contains template for building the kubernetes cluster with 3 replica pods followed by : kubectl create -f kubernetes_config.yaml to run template
+Makefile : The Makefile includes instructions on environment setup and lint tests

+run_docker : build image locally specified in Dockerfile

+app.py : contain application

+kubernetes_config.yaml : contains template for building the kubernetes cluster with 3 replica pods

+followed by : kubectl create -f kubernetes_config.yaml to run template

-upload_docker: file tags and uploads an image to Docker Hub run_kubernetes.sh: Run the Docker Hub container with kubernetes and portforward app (another way to use kubernetes with github other than using kubernetes_config.yaml)
+upload_docker: file tags and uploads an image to Docker Hub

+run_kubernetes.sh: Run the Docker Hub container with kubernetes and portforward app (another way to use kubernetes with github other than using kubernetes_config.yaml)

+.circleci/config.yaml : for the integration between circle ci and the project to test it